Codaisseur/tdd-homework/README.md

 - Regarding context C, D, E, F:
   - The input of the user is a string.
 The secret number is also a string.
 Make sure to read the [Ruby docs on Strings](https://ruby-doc.org/core-2.4.1/String.html) on the methods you have on strings.
 - Regarding context G:
-  - run the program (`bin/codebreaker`), and check the input '1122' against the secret '4321'.
+  - Run the program (`bin/codebreaker`), and check the input '1122' against the secret '4321'.
 Did the output meet your expectations?
-  - to solve ther logical error, we have to check per digit in our `number guess` part if it is not already matched.
+  - To solve the logical error, we have to check per digit in our `number guess` part if it is not already matched.
-- Regading code coverage:
+- Regarding code coverage:
   - To see if all your code is executed in the tests, we've included a code-coverage tool. in your (MacOs) terminal type `open coverage/index.html`.
 In your linux terminal type `sensible-browser coverage/index.html`.
-Or just open that file with Chrome/Firefox.
+Or just open that file with Chrome / Firefox.
 Click around to see what it means.
 A coverage of 100% is expected - don't add code you don't have tests for.

 And some hints regarding ~~clean code~~ refactoring:
 - Make your code more expressive by reducing your helper variables